 Sales collateral is content designed and developed to complement your sales process.
 Sales teams share sales collateral in an effort to move your prospects through the buyer’s journey and convert them to customers.

 The bottom line is that sales collateral content is critical when arming your sales team with the resources they need to build relationships, convert customers, and generate revenue.
+88% of salespeople that use sales enablement content in their role say it is moderately to extremely important to making a sale.

 Types of Sales Collateral